YcS2025/BIS15W2023_YShao/lab9/lab9_hw.md

 ![](lab9_hw_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

 4. The column `COSTT4_A` is the annual cost of each institution.
 Which city has the highest average cost?
-Where is it located?
+Where is it located?。

 ```r
 colleges_clean%>%